Rules for Spider Solitaire

 Spider Solitaire comes in three variants:

 - 1 Suit (Easy): All cards count as the same suit.
-Perfect for beginners!
+A good starting point for beginners.

-- 4 Suits (Hard): All four suits are used.
-Only for experienced players!
+- 4 Suits (Hard): All four suits are in play.
+Best suited for experienced players.

-The more suits, the harder it becomes to build movable sequences.
+The more suits you use, the harder it gets to build sequences you can actually move.

 Scoring

-In the most common scoring system (Microsoft version):
+In the most common scoring system (the Microsoft version):

 - You start with 500 points